alezkv/alezkv.pro/src/content/blog/unfork-with-argocd.md

     repository: https://stefanprodan.github.io/podinfo
 ```

-`$ cat apps/podinfo-umbrella/values.yaml`
+`$ cat apps/chart-umbrella/values.yaml`
 ```
-podinfo: # values for sub chart must be under it's name key
+podinfo:  # Values for the sub-chart must be under its dependency name key
   replicaCount: 2
 ```

-This set up will ...
+This set up will use upstream chart also apply to it any specifyed values and on top of it add resources from umbrella chart`s template directory.

 ### Kustomize them all

 Kustomize alone deserves dedicated series, let's try to stick with unfork approach by now.
-Kustimize natively supported source for Application by ArgoCD.
 And the whole nature of it is to add, remove or update configuration options without forking.

 #### Hydrate chart with Kustomize